A Best-of-Both-Worlds Algorithm for Constrained MDPs with Long-Term Constraints: Adversarial MDP Optimization Algorithm

 \subsection{UC-O-GDPS Algorithm}

-Upper Confidence Online Gradient Descent Policy Search (UC-O-GDPS) follows the rationale of the UC-O-REPS algorithm by \citet{rosenberg19a}, from which we highlight two major differences.
+\emph{Upper confidence online gradient descent policy search} (UC-O-GDPS) follows the rationale of the UC-O-REPS algorithm by \citet{rosenberg19a}, from which we highlight two major differences.
 The first difference concerns the update step.
-In particular, while in UC-O-REPS the update is performed by Online Mirror Descent when the unnormalized KL is used as Bregman divergence, in UC-O-GDPS such a step is performed by Online Gradient Descent.
-The use of Online Gradient Descent allows the UC-O-GDPS algorithm to satisfy the weak no-interval regret property (see Definition~\ref{def:weak no interval}) which plays a central role in our regret analysis.
+In particular, while in UC-O-REPS the update is performed by online mirror descent when the unnormalized KL is used as Bregman divergence, in UC-O-GDPS such a step is performed by online gradient descent.
+The use of online gradient descent allows the UC-O-GDPS algorithm to satisfy the weak no-interval regret property (see Definition~\ref{def:weak no interval}) which plays a central role in our regret analysis.
 We also notice that, to the best of our knowledge, the weak no-interval regret property has never been studied in episodic adversarial MDPs, and thus our result may be of independent interest.
 The second difference concerns the design of an adaptive learning rate which depends on the losses previously observed.
-The satisfaction of weak no-interval regret property and the adoption of our adaptive learning rate allow us to attain a regret bound of $\BigOL{\sqrt{T}}$ for PDGD-OPS in place of $\BigOL{T^{\frac{3}{4}}}$.
+The satisfaction of weak no-interval regret property and the adoption of our adaptive learning rate allow us to attain a regret bound of $\tilde{\mathcal{O}}(\sqrt{T})$ for PDGD-OPS in place of $\BigOL{T^{3/4}}$.

-\paragraph{Transition Probability Confidence Set.} Initially, we discuss how UC-O-GDPS updates the confidence set, denoted with $\mathcal{P}$, on the transition probabilities $P$.
-This is done by following the approach prescribed by \citet{rosenberg19a}.
-However, for the sake of clarity, we summarize the functioning.
+\paragraph{Transitions Confidence Set} Initially, we discuss how UC-O-GDPS updates the confidence set, denoted with $\mathcal{P}$, on the transition probabilities $P$.
 In particular, the update of the confidence set requires a non-negligible computational effort, however it is possible to update the confidence set at a subset of episodes to make the UC-O-GDPS algorithm more efficient without worsening the regret bounds.
 More precisely, the episodes are divided dynamically in epochs depending of the observed feedback, and the update of the confidence bound is only performed at the first episode of every epoch.
 UC-O-GDPS adopts counters of visits for each state-action pair $(x, a)$ and each state-action-state triple $\left(x, a, x^{\prime}\right)$ to estimate the empirical transition function as: